NeuraLegion/form-data/README.md

 # Form-Data

+**THIS REPO HAS BEEN DEPRECATED AND HAS BEEN ARCHIVED BY THE OWNER.**

 A library to create readable ```"multipart/form-data"``` streams.
 Can be used to submit forms and file uploads to other web applications.

 The API of this library is inspired by the [XMLHttpRequest-2 FormData Interface][xhr2-fd].